ta-zzi/myPortfolio/README.md

 ## 🚀 About Me
 <p align="justify">
 I am a <strong>Student at Universiti Tenaga Nasional (UNITEN)</strong> specializing in
 <strong>Cybersecurity, IoT and Networking</strong>.
-Through my studies at UNITEN, I have
+Throughout my studies at UNITEN, I have
 gained hands-on experience in applying technical knowledge to real-world challenges, with a strong interest in building secure and intelligent systems that solve modern business and industry problems.